Tamil Canadians: Laws

 A law named "Tamil Heritage Month Act, 2014" was passed by the Ontario government to proclaim January as Tamil heritage month.
 This law is for remembering, celebrating and educating future generations about the inspirational roles that Tamil Canadians have played.
-Bill 104 passed in January of 2021 and establishes the week of May 18th as the Tamil Genocide Education Week in Ontario.
+Bill 104 passed in January 2021 and establishes the week of May 18 as the Tamil Genocide Education Week in Ontario.
 This Bill was passed to encourage Ontario to learn more about the Tamil Genocide that occurred in Sri Lanka.

 Cuisines

-Canada has a number of cuisines that serve authentic Tamil foods.
-In the Greater Toronto Area, which has the highest population of Tamils in Canada, many restaurants specialize Tamil cuisine, including Babu Catering, Karaikudi Chettinad Restaurant, and Nantha Caters.
-Tamil Canadians have also created dishes that fuse Tamil and Canadian food.
-For example, Confused Kitchen serves foods such as mac and cheese mutton rolls which is a twist on the classic Sri Lankan mutton roll.
+Tamil cuisine in Canada has been represented through several take-out, fast-food, and catering restaurants that have been operated by the Tamil diaspora since the 1980s, particularly in Toronto and Montreal.
+Karaikudi Chettinad Restaurant, and Nantha Caters.
+Dishes originating from all Tamil-speaking nations, including kothu roti, mutton rolls, idiyappam with coconut sambal, are popular among Tamil restaurants.
+Tamil cuisine is also represented by Indian restaurants in Canada which feature Tamil-origin dishes, such as idly, dosa, vada, and various vegetarian and non-vegetarian curries that originate from Tamil Nadu.
+Tamil flavours are also represented in Tamil fusion restaurants that serve dishes such as Jaffna French fries, mac and cheese rolls, and chilli chicken kothu roti.